 - Dairy Free Gingerbread Loaf: Use melted and cooled coconut oil in place of the butter in both the bread and glaze recipe.

-- Gingerbread Loaf with Chocolate Chips: Fold ¾ cup of chocolate chips or chunks into the batter right before baking.
-You can also sprinkle extra chips overtop!
+- Gingerbread Loaf with Chocolate Chips: Fold 3/4 cup of chocolate chips or chunks into the batter right before baking.
+Alternatively, you can sprinkle chocolate chips overtop!

 Storage Tips: